Find synonyms Find exact match

 When the history and physical examination cannot identify a specific source of fever in an acutely ill, nontoxic-appearing child less than three years of age, the illness is often called fever without a source (FWS).
 Alternative terms are fever without localizing signs (FWLS) or fever without a focus.

 This topic will review the etiology, evaluation, and management of the child 3 to 36 months of age with fever of less than seven days duration.
 Fever in newborns, infants younger than three months, and fever of unknown origin (≥7 days) are reviewed separately.
-(See "Evaluation and management of fever in the neonate and young infant (less than three months of age)" and "Fever of unknown origin in children: Evaluation" and "Etiologies of fever of unknown origin in children".)
+(See "Evaluation and management of fever in the neonate and young infant (younger than three months of age)" and "Fever of unknown origin in children: Evaluation" and "Etiologies of fever of unknown origin in children".)

 Fever of concern — In children 3 to 36 months of age, the diagnosis of fever is based upon core temperature, which is measured most accurately rectally.
 The history of an elevated temperature recorded at home should be considered equivalent to that taken in a medical facility.
 Fever 39ºC (102.2ºF) or higher is the threshold above which evaluation for a source of occult infection, including urinary tract infection (UTI), may be warranted .
 (See 'Occult sources of infection' below.)